anjaneew/OETSriLanka/README.md

 ## Deployment

-Built with Vite for optimized production builds.
-Deploy to any static hosting service.
+Built with Vite for optimized production builds and deployed on Vercel for fast, reliable hosting with automatic CI/CD.

 ```bash
 npm run build
 ```

+Live site:

 ## Contact